But No Cigar: Getting Short Stories Published

 Be careful about writing stories targeted to narrow markets or in response to contests that limit what you are writing about.
 This type of writing is fun and educational, but it may take you away from the mainstream of your writing.

 Remember that whatever you are writing, you are educating yourself.
-If you feel that you have mastered fiction writing and have nothing more to learn, pack it in, unless you are writing the tenth book in a detective novel series.
+If you feel that you have mastered fiction writing and have nothing more to learn, pack it in, unless you have a publisher and are writing the tenth book in a detective novel series.

 Look on short stories as a way to try out various styles and viewpoints that you may later want to use in a novel.
 The best way to learn to write is to write.